zalenix/portaldocs/portal-sdk/templates/top-extensions-resource-browse.md

 * Grid

     By default, no-code Browse displays the resource name, resource group, location and subscription.
-However, you can choose other key resource properties to display as columns, so that your customer can differentiate the resources in the grid.
+However, you can choose other key resource properties by using the Edit command.
+They will display as columns, so that your customer can differentiate the resources in the grid.
 Default columns and available columns can be added to a `ViewModel` programmatically, as specified in [top-extensions-browse.md#customize-columns](top-extensions-browse.md#customize-columns).

     For more information about the grid, see [#the-grid](#the-grid).
 For more information about no-code browse, see [top-extensions-browse.md#building-browse-experiences](top-extensions-browse.md#building-browse-experiences).